eclipse/kuksa.val/README.md

 Now build using the commands in How to build section.

 Once the apps are built, copy the server.crt and server.key files to the `w3c-visserver/build` folder.
-Also copy the  https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.csv and https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json files into the `w3c-visserver/build` folder.
+Also copy the  https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json files into the `w3c-visserver/build` folder.

 In this case the server and the client are built on the same folder, hence copy the generate Server.pem, Server.key ,CA.key, Client.key and  Client.pem into `w3c-visserver/build` folder.

+#### Permissions

 The w3c-visserver needs authentification Token to allow access to server side resources.
 You can create a dummy JWT Token from https://jwt.io/.
 Use the RSA256 algorithm from the drop down and enter valid "iat" and "exp" data and set "iss : kuksa" and generate a JWT.
 Once the JWT is generated on the left side.
-Copy the Public key from the Text box on the right side to a file and rename the fiel to jwt.pub.key and copy the file to  `w3c-visserver/build` folder.
+Copy the Public key from the Text box on the right side to a file and rename the field to jwt.pub.key and copy the file to  `w3c-visserver/build` folder.
 Also store the JWT token somewhere so that you could pass the Token to the server for authentication.

 ![Alt text](./pictures/jwt.png?raw=true "jwt")

+Permissions can be granted by modifying the JSON Claims.

+1. The JWT Token should contain a "w3c-vss" claim.
+2. Under the "w3c-vss" claim the permissions can be granted using key value pair.
+The key should be the path in the signal tree and the value should be strings with "r" for READ-ONLY, "w" for WRITE-ONLY and "rw" or "wr" for READ-AND-WRITE permission.
+See the image above.
+3. The permissions can contain wild-cards.
+For eg "Signal.OBD.*" : "rw" will grant READ-WRITE access to all the signals under Signal.OBD.
+4. The permissions can be granted to a branch.
+For eg "Signal.Vehicle" : "rw" will grant READ-WRITE access to all the signals under Signal.Vehicle branch.

+### Test Run

+This covers only the basic functions like get, set and getmetadata requests.
+You coulkd skip this and take a look at the unit-test to getter idea about the implementation.

+You could also checkout the in-vehicle apps in the [kuksa.apps](https://github.com/eclipse/kuksa.apps) repo which work with the server.

 Now the apps are ready for testing.
 Run w3c-visserver using `./w3c-visserver` command and then in a separate terminal start testclient using `./testclient`.